CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 M1E’s approach is novel, but the challenge profiles it faces are known and solvable.
 This roadmap demonstrates how those challenges are addressed mechanically and empirically.

+# Phase 3 — Section 13
+## Future Work and Extensions

+This section outlines areas of continued development beyond the scope of Phase 3.
+It serves as a placeholder for planned extensions that will be explored in later stages, including:

+- refinement of OS-null baselines
+- extended validations across structural diversity
+- formal differential privacy integration
+- prototype-level implementation studies
+- API extensions for controlled downstream tooling

+Content will expand as empirical results and collaborator input become available.

 Phase 3 is now complete.